crispyCrusader/demoBot/README.md

 - Text channel: the text channel which the bot will primarily send messages to.
 Automatically created if it does not exist already.
 - Voice channel: the voice channel which the bot will primarily connect to.
 Automatically created if it does not exist already.

 After these steps are done, the bot is fully initialized.
-For the future, there are methods in the Bot.java file for joining / leaving the voice chats and shutting down the program.
-Event and command initialization will take place after the text and voice channel initializations.
+Event and command initialization takes place after the text and voice channel initializations.

 VERSION HISTORY:

-Initial commit 05/16/2021:
+Initial commit, 05/16/2021:
 - Formatted the "private.json" file with the initial information:
   - Token
   - Admin role